- Who can use the Math Labs?

 - Do I have to complete my lab hours all in one sitting?

-No. You can complete your lab hours by visiting the lab several times during your assigned time period.
-Actually, research indicates that spreading out your hours over several days allows you to more effectively process information you recently learned.
-Just make sure that you have accumulated the required number of hours.
+No. You can complete your lab hours by visiting the lab several times.
+Actually, research indicates that spreading out your hours over several days allows you to more effectively process the information you recently learned.
+Just make sure that you have accumulated the required number of hours before the lab closes on Friday.
 It is your responsibility to track them.

 - I completed my homework and got an 85% on my quiz with just 2 hours in the Lab.
 Do I have to stay for the full Math Lab hour requirement?